Gluke92/Notefulv2/README.md

 link
 description
 rating (1-5)

 I can see a list of my bookmarks when I first open the app

-All bookmarks in the list default to a "condensed" view showing only title and rating
+All bookmarks in the list default to a "condensed" view showing only title and rating [use detailed:false value for this]

-I can click on a bookmark to display the "detailed" view
+I can click on a bookmark to display the "detailed" view [detailed: true]

-Detailed view expands to additionally display description and a "Visit Site" link
+Detailed view expands to additionally display description and a "Visit Site" link [expand detailed: true]

-I can remove bookmarks from my bookmark list
+I can remove bookmarks from my bookmark list [delete button]

-I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated above the chosen selection
+I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated above the chosen selection [use what you used in the "search filter functionality" on the bookmark app: ratings: ' ' (fill it in with the value from the form)]

-(Extension) I can edit the rating and description of a bookmark in my list
+(Extension) I can edit the rating and description of a bookmark in my list [use the 'edit' functionality from the bookmark app]

 Process
 Before coding anything, think about your user flow.
 What does the initial loaded page look like?
 What is each action a user can take and how does it affect the visual layout?